Landlord Electrical Safety Certificate

 Do I need to get a new electrical safety certificate every time a new tenant moves in?

-The regulations specify that an electrical safety certificate will be valid for 5 years, or a shorter time frame if the inspector deems it necessary.
+The regulations specify that a landlord electrical safety certificate will be valid for 5 years, or a shorter time frame if the inspector deems it necessary.
 This means that generally you should only need to get one certificate every five years and this certificate can be supplied to any new tenants during that period.

 The NRLA has received a number of reports of EICRs stating that the report is valid for '5 years or until change of tenancy.'
 This is incorrect as the regulations require the tests are performed at regular specified intervals rather than being triggered by a change of tenancy.
 As a result, a change of tenancy should not invalidate an EICR.